miradam/contrail-wiki/rhel/rhel-osp-5.md

-# Install Contrail 2.0-22 on RHEL 7
+# Integrate Contrail 2.0-22 with RHEL OSP 5

+## 1 Overview
+This guide is for integrating OpenContrail 2.0 with RHEL OSP 5 (OpenStack IceHouse on RHEL 7.0).

+In this example, three VMs are required.
+1. OpenStack controller
+   See Appendix A for the list of installed services and their status.
+2. OpenContrail controller
+   It has OpenContrail configuration, analytics, database and control services.
+3. Compute node
+   It has OpenStack Nova compute and OpenContrail vRouter services.

-## Create RHEL 7 VM
+## 2 Create RHEL 7.0 VMs

+### 2.1 Build RHEL 7.0 VM image
 * Download rhel-guest-image-7.0-20140930.0.x86_64.qcow2 from RedHat with subscription.

 * Hardcode root password into the image, so it can be launched by libvirt.